daniel7634/nodejs-backend/README.md

 * Reset Password: Users can change their password by providing the old password and the new one.
 * Cookies and Logout: Users logged in using cookies.
 A logout feature is also provided.
 * User Database Dashboard: Displays information for all registered users.
-* User Statistics: Displays user statistics on the dashboard.